1

 A Director at the Centers for Disease Control and Prevention (CDC) is the top executive responsible for overseeing the organization's public health initiatives, policies, and operations.
 They lead efforts to prevent and control diseases, respond to health emergencies, and guide research and public health strategies.
 The Director represents the CDC in interactions with government, public health partners, and the public, ensuring that the agency's mission to protect health and promote safety is fulfilled.
 This role requires significant leadership experience, scientific expertise, and the ability to respond effectively to national and global health threats.

-Who hires the CDC director?
+Does the CDC currently have a director?

 More about Director Cdc jobs